Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reoart30/index.md

 Also available in a 10ml bottle containing 30% high quality carrier oil (pure Australia jojoba oil) so the remedial essential oil blend is ready to be safely applied to the skin.

 After more value for money?
-The **pure blue essential Longevity Packs** contain:
+The **I said no Arthr value bundle** contains:

-\- a 30ml bottle of this remedial essential oil blend;
+\- 30ml bottle of this remedial essential oil blend;

 \- 30ml bottle of jojoba oil (carrier oil);

-\- 10ml bottle (glass with bamboo casing) to refill with the **pure blue essentials** blend and carrier oil many times over.
+\- 10ml bottle (glass with bamboo casing) to refill with your **I said no Arthr** blend and carrier oil many times over.